Friday, December 21, 2018

 Reich emphasized that “the reason I am excited to speak here today is because public relations professionals can help lead the way in creating meaningful dialogue.
 You have influence over the tone of the debate and civility is essential.
 You know how to listen and show respect for others.
 You can help overcome sources of distrust.”

-A former Secretary of Labor in the Obama administration, Reich noted the climate of contentiousness across the country is the direct result of political discourse that has grown too vitriolic, and incivility is the rule of the day.
+A former Secretary of Labor in the Barack Obama administration, Reich noted the climate of contentiousness across the country is the direct result of political discourse that has grown too vitriolic, and incivility is the rule of the day.

 As a result, “we are not communicating,” he says flatly.
 Reich highlighted three reasons for our current dilemma.